verbling/kickq/test/README.md

   //   - fail    :: 'complete' flag is true
   state: 'new',

-  delay: null, // {number | null} Delay in seconds.
+  delay: null, // {number | null} Delay in milliseconds.

   retry: false, // {boolean} If this job will retry.
   retryCount: 5, // {number} How many times to retry.
-  retryInterval: 1800, // {number} seconds of interval between retrying.
+  retryInterval: 1800000, // {number} milliseconds of interval between retrying.

-  hotjob: false, // {boolean} ????
-RENAME???.
+  hotjob: false, // {boolean} If this is a hotjob.
-  hotjobTimeout: 10, // {number} seconds.
+  hotjobTimeout: 10000, // {number} milliseconds.
   hotjobPromise: null, // {when.Promise|null} The hotjob promise.

   data: null, // {*} Any type, passed data on job creation